 This was incredibly inspiring news for all of us at Oregon Wild.
-Not only was this new development proof that we were making great strides in our efforts to recover Oregon's wolf population, but the Rogue pack had taken up residence in Oregon Wild's flagship Crater Lake Wilderness proposal!
+Wolf recovery in Oregon has endured its fair share of twists and turns since then, but the Rogue Pack has continued to take up residence in Oregon Wild's flagship Crater Lake Wilderness proposal!

 Please see below for the trip details and how to register.